PlasmaHH/vdb/README.md

 ![](img/hd.png)

 If it knows the memory belongs to some symbol, it will colour it in a specific colour and annotate the symbol at the side.
+You can control the color with the semicolon separated list of colours in the `vdb-hexdump-colors-symbols` setting.

 The setting
 ```
 vdb-hexdump-colors-header
 ```
-controls the colour of the header (the one that should make it a bit simpler to find certain bytes)
+controls the colour of the header (the one that should make it a bit simpler to find certain bytes).
 ## asm
 This is a disassembler module